sankalpgambhir/petris/README.md

 okular main.pdf
 ```

-Copyright &copy 2020 Sankalp Gambhir and Pushkar Mohile under the MPL-2.0.
+Copyright &copy; 2020 Sankalp Gambhir and Pushkar Mohile under the MPL-2.0.
 See the `LICENSE` file for more details.